andrecastillo/familyorganizer/README.md

 This'll be a modified version of the MagicMirror app.
 My version has a larger calendar, a grocery list, and a to do list.

+Also, I've hidden all the key's in untracked files so that they don't show up in the repo.

 MagicMirror